LehmannN/cookiecutter_R/README.md

 R data analysis template
 ========================

-My template for setting up an R analysis project.
+This is a template for setting up an R analysis project.
 This template uses [cookiecutter](https://github.com/audreyr/cookiecutter), a Python templating tool, to setup a directory structure.